The hidden costs of NOT implementing ERP: Why you can’t afford to wait to implement ERP

 Consider how much time you could save by keeping everything in one place.
 A system that could record, track, analyze and report.
 Instead of dealing with errors and workarounds from outdated processes, which could be time assuming, you could instead be working on projects that generate revenue.

 Forrester’s Total Economic Impact study for Microsoft Dynamics 365 found that companies who implemented D365 improved operations efficiency by $39 million and avoided $10.6 million in legacy costs.
 Organizations avoided legacy license, maintenance, hardware, and systems administration costs by adopting Microsoft Dynamics 365 for Finance and Operations.
+This transition not only streamlines operations but also frees up resources to focus on strategic initiatives that drive business growth.

 Cost of applications and extensions